MajorCallisto/lanternRecipe/README.md

 Replace the following script tag in `www/index.html` with the one specified.
 Really you just need to update the the ip address.
 `<script src="http://<youripaddress>:8080/target/target-script-min.js#anonymous"></script>`

-To start debugging click the first link at the top of weinre web inspector remote page.
+To start debugging click the first link at the top of weinre, web inspector remote page.
 You will see "Targets: none" until you run the app on a device.

 ###Install the RFduino Phonegap plugin
 This should already be done but for reference the git can be found here: https://github.com/don/cordova-plugin-rfduino